papis/papis/doc/source/quick_start.rst

 Now you are asking yourself, what happened to the pdf-file?
 Where is it stored?
 Is it stored in an obscure database somewhere in my computer?
-No, papis just copied the ``document.pdf`` file into a folder inside the library folder ``~/Documents/papers/``.
+No, Papis just copied the ``document.pdf`` file into a folder inside the library folder ``~/Documents/papers/``.
 If you now go there, you will see that a folder with a weird name has been created.
 Inside of the folder there is the ``document.pdf`` file and another file, ``info.yaml``.